ZyannahMallick/workshop/Project3.md

 ### Tartus, Syria Urbanized Areas
 ![](Tartus2.png)

 For part 3, I decided to look at Tartus, an adm2 goverorate, that is situated along the Mediterranean coast in Syria.
 It is the second largest port cit, and has a population of about 115,000 people.
 This first plot shows the urbanized areas in Tartus, along with the densities and population of each area.
+Interestingly, the urbanized area closest to the sea has the smalled density and population compared to all the other urbanized areas in Tartus.

 ## Part 2: Adding transportation facilities and health care services